About

-If you have questions about COVID-19 data, you’ve come to the right place.
-I’m Betsy—an independent journalist working at the intersection of science/health and data/investigative reporting, based in Brooklyn, New York.
-I run the COVID-19 Data Dispatch, work part-time at MuckRock’s Documenting COVID-19 project, and am open for additional freelance work.
+LADYZHETS_HEADSHOT_squareIf you have questions about COVID-19 data, you’ve come to the right place.
+I’m Betsy—an independent journalist and writer working at the intersection of science/health and data/investigative reporting, based in Brooklyn, New York.
+I’m co-editor at The Sick Timeswork part-time at the Council for the Advancement of Science Writing, and am open for additional freelance projects.

 I founded the COVID-19 Data Dispatch in July 2020 in an attempt to make the wildly complicated world of pandemic data more accessible for other reporters, friends, and family members.
 The publication quickly grew into a trusted source for COVID-19 news and resources, and I started doing more interviews, analysis, and original reporting.
 In late 2020, I enrolled in the first cohort of the Entrepreneurial Journalism Creators Program at the Craig Newmark Graduate School of Journalism at the City University of New York, with the COVID-19 Data Dispatch as my central project.
-Additionally, in winter of 2021, I organized a series of virtual workshops on COVID-19 data, supported by an Idea Grant from the National Association of Science Writers.
+Additionally, in the winter of 2021, I organized a series of virtual workshops on COVID-19 data, supported by an Idea Grant from the National Association of Science Writers.

 Prior to freelancing, I worked as a data journalist at Stacker, where I launched and managed the publication’s Science & Health vertical.
 I also served as a volunteer Shift Lead for the COVID Tracking Project at The Atlantic, working on the core Testing & Outcomes dataset and the COVID Racial Data Tracker.
 I graduated from Barnard College in 2019, with a dual degree in English (official concentration in Creative Writing) and Biology (unofficial concentration in Loving Trees).